traben/traben.github.io/README.md

+## Homepage of Timothy G. Raben Ph.D.
+This website is a space for me to promote some of my scientific research, activism, and public interests.

+# Who am I?
+I am a scientific researcher currently working at Michigan State University.
+I am interested in two quite disparate fields: particle physics and genomics.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/traben/traben.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.